-The study, carried out by active-trafiC, Pedestrian Mobility Switzerland, and the HES of Technical Sciences in Rapperswil, covered 16 Swiss cities in different regions and of varying sizes.
+The study, carried out by active-trafiC, Pedestrian Mobility Switzerland, and the HES of Technical Sciences in Rapperswil, covered 16 Swiss cities in different regions and of varying sizes based on info from 2020.

 Five received a “Golden Shoe Brush” award for the walking infrastructure they have in place.